Charles Patrick Davis, MD, PhD

 - Honey can contain spores of the bacteria and should not be fed to babies less than 1 year of age.

-- Early food-borne and wound botulism can be treated with an antitoxin to block the action of the neurotoxin.
+- Early food-borne, pediatric, and wound botulism can be treated with effective antitoxin types to block the action of the neurotoxin.

 - Botulism neurotoxin is listed as a potential biological weapon.